University of San Diego School of Law: Notable guest professors

 On numerous occasions, Supreme Court Justice Antonin Scalia judged the final round of intramural moot court competitions on campus prior to his death in 2016.
 Along with this, he was a guest lecturer of Constitutional Law classes as well as classes on Oral Advocacy.

 Media appearances

 Faculty member Junichi P. Semitsu appeared on Who Wants to Be a Millionaire and faculty member Frank Partnoy appeared on an episode of The Daily Show discussing his book The Match King: Ivar Kreuger, The Financial Genius Behind a Century of Wall Street Scandals.

 Students

-In 2007, the 75th percentile of Law School Admission Test (LSAT) scores was 164 and the 25th percentile of LSAT scores was 161 for admitted full-time students.
+In 2023, the 75th percentile of Law School Admission Test (LSAT) scores was 163 and the 25th percentile of LSAT scores was 157 for admitted full-time students.

 Bar passage rates

-71% of USD Law graduates who took the California Bar in July 2018 for the first time, passed, compared to 54.1% for all first time applicants who completed the July 2018 California Bar Examination.
+79% of USD Law graduates who took the California Bar in July 2023 for the first time, passed, compared to 64.8% for all first time applicants who completed the July 2018 California Bar Examination.

-Based on a 2001–2007 6 year average, 76.3% of USD Law graduates passed the California State Bar.

 Post-graduation employment

-Based on a 2001–2007 6 year average, 90.6% of USD Law graduates were employed in some capacity 9 months after graduation.
+Of the 245 students who graduated USD Law in 2022, 235 (95.9%) were employed in some capacity 9 months after graduation.